Pepper Rodgers: Coaching career

 Rodgers was selected in the 12th round of the 1954 NFL draft by the Baltimore Colts, but remained at Georgia Tech for a year, earning a BS degree in industrial management while also serving as a student assistant on Dodd's staff.
 In 1955 he joined the U.S. Air Force, where he was a pilot for five years.

 While with the Air Force, Rodgers was an assistant coach for their Falcons football team.
 He was later an assistant for Florida and UCLA before landing his first head coaching position with Kansas in 1967.
 In his second year with the Jayhawks in 1968, he led the team to a share of the Big Eight Conference title.As of 2021, this is the program's most recent conference championship.
 They played in the Orange Bowl in Miami, but lost 15–14 to Penn State.

 Rodgers returned to UCLA as its head coach in 1971.
 Competing in the Pac-8 Conference, he installed the wishbone offense and with junior college transfer quarterback Mark Harmon in 1972, the Bruins upset top-ranked and two-time defending champion Nebraska in the season opener, snapping the Huskers' 32-game unbeaten streak.
 UCLA finished 8–3 and ranked No. 15 in the final AP rankings.
 In 1973 they were 9–2 and ended ranked No. 12.
 After the season, he returned to Georgia Tech as its head coach, compiling a 34–31–2 record in his six seasons.

 Rodgers was also the head coach of the USFL's Memphis Showboats from 1984 to 1985 and for the CFL's Memphis Mad Dogs in 1995.
 With the Showboats, he coached future Pro Football Hall of Fame player Reggie White.
+While coaching for the Mad Dogs, Rodgers was noted about his dislike of the rules of Canadian football.